-Traffic & content
+1. Traffic & Content

-- Facebook - Pretty much all audiences are on Facebook and you can get very cheap traffic.
+- Facebook: Pretty much all audiences are on Facebook and you can get very cheap traffic.
 I recommend this method by Digital marketer or to build a big fan page, engage it and drive traffic through organic reach (case study coming soon on that one).

-- Content distribution networks - I don't have a ton of experience with these but judging by the number of people running this tactic across networks like taboola and outbrain I imagine this must be fairly successful.
-This works especially well if you're covering a widespread issue.
+- Content distribution networks: I don’t have a ton of experience with these but judging by the number of people running this tactic across networks like Taboola and Outbrain I imagine this must be fairly successful.
+This works especially well if you’re covering a widespread issue.

 Create a complementary piece of content to the article.
 For example, if the article is a list of tips, create 3 more tips that people can download.
-This can be more recipes or anything that is a continuation to the content.
+This can be more recipes or anything that is a continuation of the content.
 This way, the people that were engaged enough to read until the end will most likely want to trade their email for more.

 To distribute this lead magnet I recommend you look into:

-- Retargeting + Opt in page - If people didn't take your offer on the site, maybe they got busy.
-Add them to a retargeting list on Facebook and send them to an opt in page to download the bonuses.
+- Retargeting + Opt-in page – If people didn’t take your offer on the site, maybe they got busy.
+Add them to a retargeting list on Facebook and send them to an opt-in page to download the bonuses.